Irish Air Corps: The Cold War

 After the Emergency, the Hurricanes were replaced by Supermarine Seafires and a few two-seat Spitfire trainers.

 The jet age arrived on 30 July 1956 when the Corps took delivery of three de Havilland Vampire T.55 trainers, followed by three more in 1960 who served as advanced trainers and fighters.

-The Vampires were replaced by six Fouga CM.170 Magister jet trainers that were purchased secondhand from the French Air Force and delivered from 1975 to 1976.
-The Magisters were used for jet training, by the Light Strike Squadron and for aerobatics by the Silver Swallows display team that was formed in 1986.
-The Magisters were occasionally used to escort VIP aircraft.
-The Magister could be equipped with two 7.62mm machine guns in the nose and fourteen 68mm rockets on its underwing hardpoints.
+The Vampires were replaced by six secondhand Fouga CM.170 Magister jet trainers which arrived in 1975-76.
+The Magisters were used for jet training, by the Light Strike Squadron with machineguns and rockets, for aerobatics by the Silver Swallows display team, and VIP escort.

 Irish Air Corps pilots filming Roger Corman's Richthofen & Brown, 1970.
 Lynn Garrison second from right, front row.

 De Havilland Chipmunk T.20s were introduced in the 1950s and used as basic flight trainers until 1976.
 Hunting Percival Provost T.51 and T.53s were also introduced in the 1950s as advanced flight trainers, serving until 1976.

 During the mid-sixties and early seventies, the Corps played a part in expanding Ireland's film industry.
 Pilots and engineering staff participated in a 1965 box office success, The Blue Max.
 The fleet of World War I replicas, owned by ex-RCAF fighter pilot Lynn Garrison's "Blue Max Aviation", was based at Casement Aerodrome in Baldonnel – before being moved to Weston Aerodrome at Leixlip.
 Here the Corps continued its involvement, providing aircrew and engineering staff to support films such as Darling Lili, Von Richthofen and Brown, Zeppelin and a number of television commercials.
 Lynn Garrison was also responsible for coordinating the first demonstration of the Marchetti SF-260 Warrior at Baldonnel.
 As a result of this presentation, in 1977 the Corps acquired ten SIAI-Marchetti SF.260W Warriors for basic and advanced training and light ground attack.
 Four were lost in accidents, and one attrition replacement was acquired in 1979.